Show All Answers

 •Special Requirements: Some job announcements include mandatory requirements for licenses, bilingual ability, certificates, etc. A candidate must meet these requirements in order to be considered for the job opening.

-If you pay online or by telephone , you must allow at least one extra business day for processing your online payment.
+If you pay your motor vehicle taxes online or by telephone, you must allow at least TWO business days for the steps that need to be taken to process your payment (first) and submit clearance to DMV (second).
 All outstanding vehicle taxes in your name, including taxes not yet delinquent, must be paid in full for a release to be issued.

 If any of these situations applies to you, you may be entitled to a credit.
 Contact the assessor's office for information regarding the acceptable forms of proof for the issuance of a credit.
 Two forms of written proof are required, and you must apply for the credit within a limited time.